**The story of Amelia Earhart inspires us to stop making excuses and dream bigger than ourselves.

 One of my favorite women of history has always been Amelia Earhart.
 She was, in fact, my first book report.
-Too bad I do not have that report; it would be interesting to see my perspective as a child.
+Too bad I don’t have that report; it would be interesting to see my perspective as a child.

 I love when people dare to push boundaries, go against the grain, or think outside the box.